Noxsios/digital-distractions/slides.md

 Navigate using your arrow keys.
 If you see a `&darr;` there is content below.
 Try it now!

-For each distraction, I will have the best strategy on the slide _below_.
+For each distraction, I will have some strategies on the slide _below_.

 ---